 Access to Proprietary Data: From time to time, IAS records and files are audited by national and international bodies on a random basis to establish conformance with international accreditation and conformity assessment standards.
 It is understood that, by executing an accreditation application, MSCBs grant IAS the authority to allow such access.

 Selection of Assessment Team: IAS will provide an opportunity to the applicant or accredited MSCB to appeal against an assessor or assessment team assigned to assess the MSCB.
 This appeal must request in writing with the reasons identified.
 IAS, in mutual agreement with the MSCB, may arrange to assign a different assessor or assessment team for the scheduled assessment.

+Generation of UIC numbers: All accredited-certificates issued by MSCBs must have a UIC number issued by IAS.
+Any certificate reported to IAS not containing a UIC will result in a for-cause assessment or other technical / administrative action against the non-conforming MSCB.
+Please see the UIC announcement available on the IAS website for further information.

 DENIAL, REVOCATION, MODIFICATION, SUSPENSION OR CANCELLATION OF THE ACCREDITATION, AND APPEALS